ATM Machine Robbery is a convenient source of cash for the armed robber.

-If you use your car at a bank drive-thru ATM machine the same rules apply.
+If you use your vehicle at a bank drive-thru ATM machine the same rules apply.
 Make sure there are no obvious hiding places or suspicious persons loitering in the area.
 If there are, listen to your gut instinct and drive away.

 Keep your doors locked and the car in gear, with your foot firmly on the brake, while using the ATM machine.
-Keep a close eye on your rear and side view mirrors during the transaction.
+Keep a close eye on your rear and side-view mirrors during the transaction.